-In 2008, four samples from two cattle for Mycobacterium sp. examination were submitted from slaughterhouses.
+In 2009, one sample from one cattle for Mycobacterium sp. examination was submitted from slaughterhouses.

 Introduction

 Apart from two single-herd outbreaks in Sogn og Fjordane county in 1984 and 1986 Norway has been considered free from bovine tuberculosis since 1963 (1, 2, 3).
 And since 1994, the EFTA Surveillance Authority (ESA) has recognised Norway as officially free from bovine tuberculosis, as described in ESA Decision 225/96/COL replacing ESA Decision 67/94/COL. In 2000, a surveillance and control programme for bovine tuberculosis was launched.
 The programme includes compulsory veterinary inspection of all bovine carcasses at slaughter, with submission of suspicious materials to the National Veterinary Institute for further examination.